Addressing fuel poverty

 If you’d like any more information on any of our fuel-poverty projects, contact Tracey Cullen, our Social Obligations Officer, on 01332 827644 or at firstname.lastname@example.org.

 You can also access information on fuel poverty, including what support is available, from our partners:

 Do you live in Wales?
 Is your home hard to heat?
 Then call Nest.

 The Welsh Government’s Warm Homes Nest scheme is here to help you keep warm and save money on your energy bills.

 Nest is open to all householders in Wales and provides advice on saving energy, energy tariffs, and benefit entitlement.

-If your home is hard to heat, please contact Nest on Freephone 0808 808 2244 for free advice and to see if you are eligible for energy saving home improvements, or visit nest.gov.wales for more information.
+If your home is hard to heat, please get in touch with Nest on Freephone 0808 808 2244 for free advice and see if you are eligible for energy-saving home improvements or visit nest.gov.wales for more information.